APNewsBreak: California halts prison gang peacemaking effort

 “When the talks immediately fell apart, inmates started attacking each other” after they were allowed back through the fence and ordered to return to their cells, he said.

-His client is an alleged member of the Surenos gang, who Carbone said was struck in the head as guards broke up the brawl and suffered facial injuries that left him with permanently impaired vision and cognitive issues.
+Carbone said his client, an alleged member of the Surenos gang, was hit in the head as guards broke up the brawl and suffered facial injuries that left him with permanently impaired vision and cognitive issues.

-“He’s having problems with thinking clearly and memory and those sorts of things,” Carbone said of his client, who is serving a 10-year sentence for robbery.
+“He’s having problems with thinking clearly and memory and those sorts of things,” Carbone said of his client, serving a 10-year sentence for robbery.
 “The judge never sentenced them to permanent injuries and irreparable harm.”

-Officials have been trying intermittently ever since to integrate the gangs, even inviting the inspector general’s staff to observe most attempts since April.
+Officials have tried intermittently ever since to integrate the gangs and invited the inspector general’s staff to observe most attempts since April.

 They had some success reintroducing smaller groups, Spillane said, including several uneventful attempts at the prison in Soledad in the weeks before the August riot.